brohitbrose/linkedin-games/README.md

 # linkedin-games

-A Firefox- and Chrome-compatible browser plugin to solve the daily LinkedIn Games puzzles.
+A Firefox- and Chrome-compatible browser plugin to solve daily LinkedIn Games puzzles.
+Currently, only Queens and Zip are supported--stay tuned.

-Currently supports Queens and Zip.
+## Usage (Post-Installation)

-Simply click the plugin icon (you may want to pin it) after starting a game, and hit the `Solve` button to cheat.
+Simply click the plugin's icon in your toolbar (you may want to pin the plugin for convenience) after starting a game, and hit the `Solve` button to cheat.

 ## Prerequisites